wmacmillan/modern-data-product-co/pages/README.md

 2. User Interface
 3. Data Curation

-Data curation<sup id="a1">[4](#f1)</sup> carries its own unique status in this case, because data has an abstract value above and beyond the technical details of the systems that store it and the measurement schemes used to create records.
+Data curation^[Absent this third element, a company is a data _storage_ company and not a data _product_ company.] carries its own unique status in this case, because data has an abstract value above and beyond the technical details of the systems that store it and the measurement schemes used to create records.

 ## [∞](#definitions) 1.
 Definitions